VerenaG/VerenaG.github.io/README.md

 # Common C++ Features

 ## Smart Pointers
-In C++ there is no Garbage Collector, as know from Java.
-For this reason, C++ uses Smart Pointers to manage the resources.
+In C++ there is no garbage collector, as known from Java.
+For this reason, C++ uses smart pointers to manage the resources.
 A smart pointer is a class that wraps a 'raw' C++ pointer, to manage the lifetime of the object being pointed to.
 It prevents most situations of memory leaks by making the memory deallocation automatic.
 More generally, smart pointers make object destruction automatic: an object controlled by a smart pointer is automatically destroyed (finalized and then deallocated) when the last (or only) owner of an object is destroyed, for example because the owner is a local variable, and execution leaves the variable's scope.
 Smart pointers also eliminate dangling pointers by postponing destruction until an object is no longer in use.
 C++ provides two different Smart Pointers.

 **Unique Pointer**
 A unique pointer takes over ownership of the object assigned to it.
 This means that two unique pointers can never refer to the same object.
 Note that if a pointer is passed to the unique pointer on an already existing object, the property of the object is transferred to the unique pointer and therefore the object must not be deleted using its original pointer.